mmarinovic/ethereum-wallet-generator/README.md

 # Ethereum wallet generator

 Steps:
-1. Go to src folder
-2. Npm install
+1. Npm install
-3. Npm start
+2. Npm start
-4. You will be prompted with password input
+3. You will be prompted with password input
-5. Save memonic on piece of paper
+4. Save memonic on piece of paper

 Output:
 ```javascript